wonknu/playground/README.md

 ### Initialise datas
-Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat) After installation you can login as application administrator using user email "admin@test.com" and password "admin".
+Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat) After installation you can login as application administrator using user email "admin@test.com" and password "playground".